-Dog license forms are also available at either location.
 West Virginia law requires the Assessor to collect a license tax each year on all dogs over 6 months of age.
 Beginning July 1, every dog in Taylor County must be licensed annually.

 Kinsey would also like to remind those owning corporations, LLCs and LLPs in Taylor County that they must file reports for their properties with her office.

 Additionally, those farmers who have five or more acres, with $1,000 in production or sales, along with those with five or fewer acres and $500 in sales or production, must file the reports in order to receive the reduced assessment.

 “Business and farm reports will be due back to the office no later than September 1.
 Those who fail to file their farm reports by the deadline will have their property appraised at fair market value,” Kinsey warned.

 Farmers will now have the option to file their farm reports online.
 Those wishing to do so should visit farmcensus.wvda.us.

 “We encouraging those filling out and filing the paper version of the forms to use our drop boxes to avoid pesky waits,” Kinsey revealed.
 “We have two boxes conveniently located for individuals to use.
 There is one located outside of the front entrance of the courthouse and another one right outside of our office.”

 Additionally, Kinsey would like to make residents in the Fetterman district that appraisers will be out in the area completing reviews.